code-server-boilerplates/starter-pack/README.md

 * [X] [Generate an new repo](https://cdrs-deploy.repohubdev.tk/generate/example-project) for an specific user case.
 * [ ] Replace any placeholder references such as `[Example Project]` and `code-server-boilerplates/starter-pack` in README and also in `toolkits/containers/README.md`.
 * [ ] Add your tools you want into `Dockerfile`.
 Just remember that anything requires `systemd` will not work (particularly Snaps and Flatpaks, AppImages are fine).
+  * [ ] Repeat this on `arm64.Dockerfile`, just make sure tools you about to add have ARM64-compartible binaries/packages.
 * [ ] Edit `toolkits/virtual-machines/*bootstrapper` scripts to include needed tools lile what you did in your Dockerfile (optional, but recommended).
 Now, feel free to add systemd-required tools like Snaps, just look for these lines.

 ```sh